 Once you have arrived in your room, nurses will assess you and continue to monitor you frequently until you are stable.
-You will notice a bandage on your hip and you may have a tube that drains fluid away from your joint.
-Additionally, you will have a small tube inserted into your bladder, called a catheter, so you don't have to get out of bed to urinate.
+You will notice a bandage on your knee and a tube that drains fluid away from your joint.
+Additionally, you will have a small tube inserted into your bladder, called a catheter, so you do not have to get out of bed to urinate.
 You can also expect to have a compression pump on your feet.
 This pump will squeeze your legs at regular intervals to circulate blood and to help prevent clotting.
 If you do not feel the compression, be sure to let your nurse know.